PrincetonUniversity/gpu_programming_intro/07_cuda_kernels/01_hello_world/README.md

 Can you rewrite the code so that the output is:

 ```
+Hello world from the CPU.
 Hello world from the GPU.
 Hello world from the CPU.
-Hello world from the GPU.
 ```